 Click here to learn more about conTeyor.

 Facil.
 Typical line feeding solutions in an automotive environment use Kanban cards, scanning systems or push buttons to create the replenishment signal.
 All of them are operator dependent and can create inaccuracies, they are time consuming, give no real-time stock information and give no line delivery confirmations.
 Facil is developing next generation solutions to resolve this.
-Test areas have been installed at customers, and their status will be discussed.
+Test areas have been installed at customers, and their status was discussed.

 Click here to learn more about Facil.